 Transfer Kasane – Victoria Falls; driving time approx. 2 h

 Today, you will see the majestic and thundering waters of the Victoria Falls.
-After breakfast, your transfer driver will take you across the border to Victoria Falls.
-Together with your guide for this day you have lunch at the Lookout Café (lunch not included in the tour price).
+In the morning, your transfer driver will take you across the border to Victoria Falls.
+After lunch at the Lookout Café lunch not included in the tour price) you will meet your local guide for the afternoon.
 On an extensive walk, you visit the “Mosi-oa-Tunya”, the smoke that thunders – also known as Victoria Falls.
 If time allows, you will visit a souvenir market in town.
 Dinner is served at a restaurant in town (not included in the tour price).
 You will spend the night at Batonka Guest Lodge.

 Breakfast | Transfers